 General education is designed to introduce students to the variety of means through which people comprehend the modern world.

-General education introduces the content and methodology of the major areas of knowledge and provides an opportunity for students to develop in the following areas:
+General education introduces the content and methodology of the major areas of knowledge and provides an opportunity for students to develop intellectual skills, information technology facility, affective and creative capabilities, social attitude, and an appreciation for cultural diversity.

-Broaden knowledge and intellectual skills

-Enhance information technology abilities

-Develop affective analytical, critical and creative capabilities,

-Expand personal values and social attitudes Gain an appreciation for cultural diversity

-Foster an interest in life-long learning
+NOTE: The procedures should also include the process used to determine which courses implement the District’s philosophy on the associate degree and general education.

-The procedures used to determine which courses implement the District’s philosophy will follow the guidelines set forth in Board Policies BP 1300 Educational Philosophy, Board Policies and Administrative Procedures, and BP 2510 Participation in Local Decision Making – Academic Senates.
+The procedures used to determine which courses implement the District’s philosophy will follow the guidelines set forth in Board Policies BP 1300 Educational Philosophy, BP 2410 Board Policies and Administrative Procedures, and BP 2510 Participation in Local Decision Making – Academic Senates.